docker/docs/datacenter/ucp/1.1/install-sandbox.md

 ## Introduction: About this example

-In this tutorial, we'll use Docker's provisioning tool - Docker Machine - to create two virtual hosts.
+In this tutorial, we use Docker's provisioning tool - Docker Machine - to create two virtual hosts.
 These two hosts are VirtualBox VMs running a small footprint Linux image called `boot2docker.iso`, with the open source version of Docker Engine installed.

 ![Docker Machine setup](images/explain.png)

 A UCP installation consists of an UCP controller and one or more hosts.
-We'll install UCP on one host, then join the second node to UCP as a swarm member.
+We install UCP on one host, then join the second node to UCP as a swarm member.
 The two VMs create a simple swarm cluster with one controller, which by default secures the cluster via self-signed TLS certificates.